Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 - Be prepared to answer some questions:
     - How will your program gather required input?
     - How will your program accomplish its requirements?
-    - How will output be presented?
+    - What output will be presented?
     - What arguments or options will be included?
     - What aspects of development do you think will present the most challenge?
-    - When do you estimate you will complete each part of the task?
-Provide a rough timeline for planning, coding, testing, and documenting your assignment.
+- Provide a plan for completion, and a method for dividing the work:
+    - What research will be required to make things work?
+    - Identify functions that _need_ to be complete before other parts will work.
+    - Who will write these functions?
+Who will work on the main block?
+    - How will you test your work?
+    - How much progress do you hope to have made by next week?
+By the end of week 2?

 This meeting will be a dialogue, since there might be some changes or suggestions that come up during our initial meeting.
+It's not necessary to **get everything right on the first try**, projects often go longer than expected!
+But you should have at least thought about some of these questions.

 Once you have gotten approval for your script, you will get access to your repository for development. **Include the description, overview and summary of the above questions** inside your repository's `README.md` file.